TOUR DATES: April 15 – 30, 2022.

 - 16-night textile and cuisine tour, begins and ends in Istanbul.

-- See the breathtaking Blue Mosque and Hagia Sophia.
+- See the breathtaking Blue Mosque, and Hagia Sophia, now a mosque again.

 - Watch artisans knot carpets, make needlework flowers, and print cloth.

 - Tour famous museums and archeological sites such as Topkapi Palace.

 - Shop in bazaars and markets for handmade rugs and textiles.

 - See authentic Ottoman costumes and clothing at the Ullumay Museum.